szstonelee/gointernal/nil.md

 When constructed but not assigned any value, _prt == nullptr, i.e. zero

 When assigned an empty hash map, the _ptr is not zero.
-It has the memory address of the empty hash map.
+It is the memory address of the empty hash map.

 # pointer with nil